pylaligand/destiny2-dart-api-client/docs/Destiny2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **destiny2InsertSocketPlug**
-> InlineResponse20015 destiny2InsertSocketPlug()
+> InlineResponse20040 destiny2InsertSocketPlug()

 Insert a plug into a socketed item.
 I know how it sounds, but I assure you it's much more G-rated than you might be guessing.
 We haven't decided yet whether this will be able to insert plugs that have side effects, but if we do it will require special scope permission for an application attempting to do so.
 You must have a valid Destiny Account, and either be in a social space, in orbit, or offline.
-PREVIEW: This service is not yet active, but we are returning the planned schema of the endpoint for review, comment, and preparation for its eventual implementation.
+Request must include proof of permission for 'InsertPlugs' from the account owner.

 ### Example
 ```dart